scandum/quadsort/README.md

 The main advantage of a parity merge over a traditional merge is that the loop of a parity merge can be fully unrolled.

+If the arrays are not of equal length a hybrid parity merge can be performed.
+One way to do so is using n parity merges where n is the size of the smaller array, before switching to a traditional merge.

 Branchless parity merge
 -----------------------
 Since the parity merge can be unrolled it's very suitable for branchless